 In addition to incorporating video, a lot of websites trying to stay on trend will incorporate animation.
 There are many ways to do this, one of the most popular being to initiate animation as the user scrolls.
 This technique can work for a variety of brands.
 It gives off the impression that a brand is forward-thinking, current with trends, and committed to maximizing their online experience.

-Here at Zion & Zion, we are always looking for ways to deepen engagement with our users.
+At Zion & Zion, we are always looking for ways to deepen engagement with our users.
 Often, based on the brand and the tone we are trying to convey, incorporating video and animation is a way to do so.

 One of the most important pieces of an online brand is the interaction design of the website itself.
 Interaction design is often an area that is pushed aside (due to lack of time) and decided upon last minute.
-In reality, it’s an element that is just as important as the visual design, photography and messaging.
+In reality, it’s an element that is just as important as the visual design, photography, and messaging.
 The interactions throughout a website can range from simple and straightforward for more corporate clients, all the way to completely unique and game-like for those brands that are willing to take a chance with entertaining their users.

 Interaction design includes everything from completely interactive web pages that allow the user to control what they see all the way down to what happens when you hover over a clickable button.